devRael1/discordjs-antispam/README.md

 client.on("messageCreate", async (message) => {
     /** Custom guild options in Object format. */ const guildOptions = {
-        customGuildOptions: false, // Use custom Guild Options or not
         warnThreshold: 4, // Amount of messages sent in a row that will cause a warning.
         muteThreshold: 6, // Amount of messages sent in a row that will cause a mute
         kickThreshold: 8, // Amount of messages sent in a row that will cause a kick.